ibm-cloud-docs/power-iaas/.github/ISSUE_TEMPLATE/documentation-enhancement.md

 A clear and concise description of what the problem is.

 - I'm always frustrated when [...]
-- I'm having trouble navigating through documentation.
+- I'm having trouble navigating through topic [...] documentation.

 **Do you have an idea that would improve the quality of the documentation?**
 A clear and concise description of what could be improved.